IkigaiLabsETH/artcast-main/README.md

 - **Blockchain-Enhanced Social Networking**: Offers a decentralized experience akin to Twitter and Instagram, with added blockchain benefits allowing users full control over their profiles and interactions.
 - **Warpcast and Ikigai**: Flagship applications provide improved social media experiences and Instagram-style engagement, respectively, showcasing Farcaster's versatility.

+## Icing On The Cake

-Avoids financialization pitfalls of previous DeSo efforts by eschewing a native token, focusing on quality and community-driven development.
+- Avoids financialization pitfalls by eschewing a native token .
+- Focusing on curated newsfees and community-driven development.

 Explore more about Farcaster and Warpcast:
 - [Farcaster Protocol](https://www.farcaster.xyz/)